 Part of Forebrain

-Cavity within the diencephalon - 3rd ventricle.
+The cavity within the diencephalon - 3rd ventricle.

 The hypothalamic sulcus that extends from the interventricular foramen to the cerebral aqueduct makes division of each sides of the diencephalon into

-Dorsal part of Diencephalon
+The dorsal part of the Diencephalon

 (Medial & Lateral geniculate bodies)

 - Epithalamus, including the pineal body & habenula

 Thalamus - a huge mass of grey matter.